Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 ### SEO component in `.mdx`

 You can use `SEO` component in any `.mdx` file (it does not need to be imported).
-This component accepts child elements and you can set any metatags inside it, as if you used the [react-helmet](https://www.npmjs.com/package/react-helmet) plugin on its own.
+This component accepts child elements and you can set any metatags inside it as if you used the [react-helmet](https://www.npmjs.com/package/react-helmet) plugin on its own.

 This can be useful if you need to set, for example, a special title for some page on the site.